Chasing a consistent picture for dark matter direct searches: Results and discussion

 On the contrary of inelastic SI scattering, the evidence against $\mathcal{M}_2$ is only inconclusive.
 A frequentist approach would have preferred this model with respect to elastic SI interaction on the line with the `chi by eye' outcome (as we discussed for figure~\ref{fig:All_NFW}).
 The $p$-value is 0.002 corresponding to 3$\sigma$ against the null, having considered a gaussian distribution for the test statistic.
 This is an example of Lindley's paradox (namely Bayesian model selection returning a different result from classical hypothesis testing, see~\cite{Trotta:2005ar} and references therein): looking at figure~\ref{fig:Combin}, second panel, the 1D posterior pdf for $f_n/f_p$ is sharply peaked around its preferred value, meaning that the broad range prior is diluting the evidence for $\mathcal{M}_2$, contrary to the single experiments, where $f_n/f_p$ is non negligible in all the prior range.
 The marginal 2D posterior pdf in the $\{m_{\rm DM}, \sigma^{\rm SI}_n\}$-plane is given by the red contours in figure~\ref{fig:Combintot}, and prefers large values of the cross-section for a 10 GeV DM mass with respect to the other scenarios.
 Again the astrophysical parameters are in line with those of the single experiments.

 Resuming, we argue that the current experimental situation disfavours the inelastic DM picture because of CoGeNT data.
 The $p$-value of 0.2 corresponds formally to a 1.3 $\sigma$ exclusion with respect to the null hypothesis.
 On the other hand the outcome between elastic and isospin violating SI scattering has an inconclusive strength of evidence, meaning that the complexity due to the extra free parameter is not supported yet.
-Nowadays it can not be probed by direct searches if the interaction between the dark matter and the nuclei distinguish between neutron and proton.

 Our conclusions are robust against changes in prior range of the extra free parameter.
 By means of the SDDR we evaluate the impact of changing the prior range of the extra free parameter.
 The odds for a more complex model can be made arbitrarily small by increasing the width of the priors on the additional parameters or by choosing uniform priors on non-linear functions of this parameter.
 Note that a rescaling by a factor of 2 ($\delta: 0 \to 100$ keV instead of $0 \to 200$ keV) would still disfavour moderately $\mathcal{M}_1$ with respect to $\mathcal{M}_0$ for CoGeNT.
 On the other hand it can turn it into a positive evidence for $\mathcal{M}_1$ versus $\mathcal{M}_0$ for DAMA and CRESST, although still inconclusive.
 The main conclusion for the combined set would still be valid as well.
 For isospin violating model, a reduction in the prior range by a factor of $\lambda=2$ would still lead to inconclusive evidence between $\mathcal{M}_2$ and $\mathcal{M}_0$ in all experiments.